Old King's School, Parramatta: The King's School

 In 1892 Ring's Bridge was built to extend O'Connell Street over the Parramatta River, adjoining the school to the west.
-The bridge allowed for flood flows to flow under it up to the extent of the large plane (Platanus x hybrida) trees that still exist in O'Connell Street today.
+The bridge allowed for flood flows to flow under it up to the extent of the large plane (Platanus × hispanica) trees that still exist in O'Connell Street today.
 Up until the construction of the new concrete O'Connell Street Bridge in 1961 flood flows travelled under Ring's Bridge and across the King's School oval landscape.

 The vegetated island in the middle of the Parramatta River fronting the school, shown on early paintings of the site, remained until the late 1800s when a bridge was constructed connecting it to the mainland of the school site.

 In December 1908 J. W. Hill was appointed as the school's architect and served until October 1913.
 In 1908 a library was constructed between the dining hall and the armoury block, filling in the gap between the two other additions to the river frontage.
 In 1909 the dining hall was extended 10–12 m to the north with classrooms above.

 Urinals and other facilities were built to the north of the armoury in 1910 within the courtyard area formed by the new buildings.
 The new buildings appeared as obvious additions, each of a different but rather unimpressive design.
 The major addition to the school's sporting and recreational facilities at this period was the construction of the swimming baths in 1908.
 In 1916 the Walter and Eliza Hall Hospital was constructed.

 The next major period of expansion for the school in terms of its building stock took place in the 1920s.
 Major alterations and additions were made to the main building; extensions were built on to the west side of the Dining Room block and at the south end of the Dining Hall; and a new building was constructed with classrooms and other facilities, completing the west side of the courtyard formed by the Dining Hall and the other early 1900s additions.